mzdv/vrouter/readme.md

 Data manipulation
 -----------------
-Furthermore, *vrouter* contains basic data filtering logic as well as data duplication, redirection and holding.
+Furthermore, *vrouter* contains entry points for data filtering logic as well as duplication, redirection and holding, all extendible in the
+`mutateData(data)` function.

 License
 -------